-Let us begin with atoms that contain only a single electron.
+We begin with the simplest: atoms and ions that contain only a single electron.

 The most important feature of a single-electron atom is that the energy of the electron depends only on the principal quantum number n.
 As the above diagram shows, the quantum numbers ℓ and m have no effect on the energy; we say that all orbitals having a given value of n are degenerate.
 Thus the emission spectrum produced by exciting the electron to the n=2 level consists of a single line, not four lines.
 The wavelength of this emission line for the atoms H, He+and Li2+ will diminish with atomic number because the greater nuclear charge will lower the energies of the various n levels.
 For the same reason, the energies required to remove an electron from these species increases rapidly as the nuclear charge increases, because the increasing attraction pulls the electron closer to the nucleus, thus producing an even greater attractive force.